 Is there any additional stipend for participation in the program?
 Is there a limit on doing these independent studies?
 Is there teaching release for the independent study?

 Fall seminar leaders will receive an additional $5,000 each for their work in developing the new course and the additional time required to lead the seminars and tutorials.
 The fall term course counts toward a regular teaching assignment.
 There will be an additional budget for each seminar for course enhancements.

 Spring independent tutorial faculty will receive an additional $2000 for the extra effort and time.
 Faculty will not get course release for leading an independent tutorial.
 Faculty will be limited to two independent studies per semester.

 What resources are available for extra-curricular course enhancements?

 For the fall seminars, each pair of faculty will have up to $6,000 (or $500 per student) course enhancement funds.
 Eligible expenses are transportation, admission, travel, fees, and/or meals to attend local or regional events or activities related to the theme of the course.
 Faculty will work with the Dean’s Office to gain preapproval.
 Each student will have a $1000 research budget for spring term tutorials to support research travel and/or materials.

 How do I apply?

-Online webforms will be available on the Liberal Arts website under Tenenbaum Program soon.
+Online webforms for faculty are available on the Liberal Arts website under Tenenbaum Program in Box.
 Review of applications for seminars will begin January 6, 2020.
 Review of applications for the independent tutorial leader roster will be ongoing as we build the roster.